MakeSoil/Public-Pages/donate.md

 MakeSoil is a _powerful_ way to achieve this, but we are in need of donations to maintain our efforts.
 Can you help?

-Whatever you can give will go directly to scaling the global movement of communities making soil together, growing food, and establishing a new decentralized food system that is better for us and easier on our planet too.

-You can donate via card, PayPal, bank transfer, check or a donor-advised fund.
-Scroll down for these options.

 ## Donate Via Card, PayPal Or Bank Transfer

 <div style="text-align: center;margin-top: 2rem;">